mwtheus/writeups/hacker101ctf/README.md

 #### Flag 2

-By noticing that when I created a new page, the new URL had a integer at the end, I had to look and see what I could find if I followed the number from 0 to the new page number.
+By noticing that when I created a new page, the new URL had an integer at the end, I had to look and see what I could find if I followed the number from 0 to the new page number.

-The flag is at the URL `/page/edit/4`:
+The flag is at `/page/edit/4`:

 ```
 ^FLAG^b07436d8757b3b3fad10ffc96072f136dfdf06c477549720143789ab6b0b034b$FLAG$